mbcraft/LaravelUtils/README.md

 - lang:hide -> hides a language folder
 - lang:show -> shows a language folder
 - lang:clean -> removes missing keys comparing two languages
+- lang:align -> asks for missing keys comparing two languages
-- lang:regenerate_helpers -> regenerates the language helper classes
+- lang:regenerate_helpers -> regenerates all the language helper classes

 Use these commands to work using only one language folder at a time.
 Keep in mind that the generated helpers will inherit all values from the root language files with the same name, so: